 How to push results further

-- Lead with the ask / decision needed.
+- Lead with the ask or decision needed.

-- Save best examples; reuse format, refresh content.
+- Save your best sent updates as examples and reuse the format, refreshing only the content.

 FAQ